gromacs/gromacs/docs/release-notes/2027/major/miscellaneous.rst

 the rest of the code.
 Notably, the value of the constant changed from ``0.529177249`` (IUPAC 1999) to ``0.529177210903`` (NIST 2018).

+AMBER19SB and AMBER14SB force fields now use IUPAC standard hydrogen names
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+:ref:`gmx pdb2gmx` now recognizes the hydrogen names from the force field rather than always starting from 1.
+This means that the AMBER19SB and AMBER14SB force fields now use the original hydrogen names, (i.e. HB2 and HB3 for methylene hydrogens instead of HB1 and HB2).
+This is more consistent with the naming in the original Amber force field files and with the IUPAC standard for hydrogen names.